 If you’re brand new, or aren’t familiar with this technique, then start by reading my quick-start guide to winter sowing.
-There you learn all about it, and how to get started.
+There you’ll learn all about it, and how to get started.

-- When To Start – If you’re wondering about the timing: when to start, if it’s too late to start, or when to stop, then read When To Start Winter Sowing Your Seeds.
+- When to start – If you’re wondering about the timing: when to begin, if it’s too late, or when to stop, then read this article about when to start (and stop) winter sowing.

-- What Types Of Containers To Use – If you’d like to learn more about all the different materials you can use to make the mini greenhouses, then read Winter Sowing Containers: What Works & What Doesn’t.
+- What types of containers to use – If you’d like to learn more about all the different materials you can use to make the mini greenhouses, then check out my complete guide for choosing the best winter sowing containers.

-- Which Seeds Work Best – If you’re unsure about which types of seeds will work, or you’d like a list of seeds to get you started, then read How To Choose The Best Seeds For Winter Sowing
+- Which seeds work best – If you’re unsure about which types of seeds will work, or you’d like a list of the ones to use to get you started, you can get my list of the best seeds to winter sow here.

 Frequently Asked Winter Sowing Questions & Answers